pr-starfighter/starfighter/README.txt

     make
     mv src/starfighter .

-Note that you may see errors relating to 'TTF_OpenFont' failures if you did not move the binary out of the src directory.
-E.g:

-    Current directory "/Users/yourname/code/starfighter/src"
-    ERROR: TTF_OpenFont: Couldn't open data/TakaoPGothic.ttf
+For Windows and MacOS, a run in place build is preferred.
+Note that the final step (moving the Starfighter binary out from the src directory) is required; in particular, failure to do so under MacOS leads to a failure to load data (images, sounds, fonts) needed by Starfighter.

 Run "./configure --help" to see all options for compiling.